drgerg/PoolControls/Dependencies.md

 The module plugs on the first 5 pins of the 40-pin header.
 [Here's a graphic](./Pics/Rtc_raspberry.png) from the Sunfounder wiki.
 The pins are 3.3V, (2) I2C pins, GPIO 4, and GND.
 Follow the wiki to get everything in place to support this little guy.

+#### Adafruit DS3231 Precision RTC Breakout [ADA3013]

+The blurb says, "This Real Time Clock (RTC) is the most precise you can get in a small, low power package."

+I realized the RTC-Nano would eventually have to be replaced because the backup battery is soldered in place.
+This clock is apparently much more accurate, and has a replaceable battery, so I'm opting to use this one in my projects from now on.
+You can find them on Amazon which saves you shipping if you're a Prime member.
+Otherwise, look at Adafruit.com.